rainnic/bash-scripts/shuffle_files_into_a_folder/README.md

 ```
 # SETTINGS:
 EXTENSION_IN="mp3" 	# extension of the files to randomize
-DEBUG=true    		# if true, print statement after executing the command
 ```

 In this case the files to randomize and rename is MP3s and the debug is set to true